(Hey, shiny friends, set your sarcasm meter on HIGH for this one.)

-Everything was going along pleasantly enough, with me trying to hang in there as best I could, being a back-talking, left-leaning rabble-rouser who manages to get invited to these things anyway, when one of the ladies brought up the very serious problem of bicyclists riding through the neighborhood.
+Everything was going along pleasantly enough, with me trying to hang in there as best I could, being a cynical, back-talking rabble-rouser who smells like incense and manages to get invited to these things anyway, when one of the ladies brought up the very serious problem of bicyclists riding through the neighborhood.

 Like, these ladies were having to—get this—slow down and go around bicycles.
 Yes, I’m talking super inconvenient stuff here.